 - Reduce the risk of Covid-19 infection for patients

-To understand the logistical adoption of mixed reality technology, this webinar will look to answer the following:
+To understand the logistical adoption of mixed reality technology, this webinar answers the following:

 - How can the technology be deployed at scale?